Revisiting Stochastic Gravitational-wave Background in the Strong Signal Case: Case study

 The other two backgrounds exhibit considerable uncertainties in their parameters compared to the Galactic foreground.
 We will proceed to utilize \ac{SNR} contour plots to determine the detectable parameter regions for them.

 In~\fig{fig:SNR_EDWD}, we present \ac{SNR} contour plots for the extragalactic background, showcasing scenarios with and without the weak-signal limit in the left and right panels for comparison.
 Not surprisingly, an \ac{SNR} threshold of 100 leads to significant variations in the detectable parameter regions between the two scenarios, especially for the TianQin + LISA network.
 Failure to achieve an \ac{SNR} above 100 within one year of operation would shift the lower limit for $\kappa$ from around 0 to 2.5, indicating a transition from a scenario with the weak-signal limit to one without it.
 This shift suggests that the adverse effects of loud \ac{SGWB} self-generation on detection reduce the region of detectable parameters to a lesser extent than initially anticipated.
-On the other hand, assuming a constant merger rate with redshift ($\kappa=0$), achieving an \ac{SNR} exceeding 100 after 1 year of operation, under the weak-signal limit, would estimate the merger rate for \acp{EDWD} to be around $500\,\,{\rm Mpc^{-3}\,yr^{-1}}$.
+On the other hand, assuming a constant merger rate with redshift ($\kappa=0$), achieving an \ac{SNR} exceeding 100 after 1 year of operation, under the weak-signal limit, would estimate the merger rate for \acp{EDWD} to be around $500\,\,{\rm Mpc^{-3}\,Myr^{-1}}$.
 However, this value falls considerably short of meeting the actual detection requirements.

-A similar diminishing effect of parameter constrains can be observed in~\fig{fig:SNR_PT_beta_T}, where we set the parameters $\{\alpha,\alpha_{\infty},v_{w}\}=\{2,1,0.95\}$ for the first-order \acp{PT}.
+A similar diminishing effect of parametric limitations can be observed in~\fig{fig:SNR_PT_beta_T}, where we follow Refs.~\cite{Caprini:2015zlo,Caprini:2019egz} and set the parameters $\{\alpha,\alpha_{\infty},v_{w}\}=\{2,1,0.95\}$ for the first-order \acp{PT}.
+By setting $\alpha$ greater than $\alpha_{\infty}$, the \ac{SGWB} is anticipated to involve the collision, acoustic, and turbulent phases; the bubble velocity $v_{w}$ exceeding the sound speed $c_{\rm s}$ corresponds to detonation bubble collisions~\cite{Kamionkowski:1993fg}.
+Note that, changing other \ac{PT} parameters and the parameter degeneracy may also influence the results depicted in the~\fig{fig:SNR_PT_beta_T}.
 If the \ac{SNR} surpasses 100 after 1 year of operation, the temperature $T_{*}$ is expected to be significantly greater than $10\,\,{\rm{GeV}}$, while the \ac{PT} duration $\beta/H_{*}$ should be less than $10^{2}$.
-By leveraging the weak-signal limit, the detectable parameter region for these two variables can significantly expand, potentially leading to misestimations.
+The detectable region for these two parameters can expand notably by utilizing the weak-signal limit, leading to potential misjudgments in detection.
 It is important to highlight that, due to the wide range of variability in fixed parameters, effectively constraining the parameters of \acp{PT} remains a challenging task.